drscotthawley/Mask_RCNN_SPNet/README.md

-# SPNet mode of "Mask R-CNN for Object Detection and Segmentation"
+# SPNet mod of "Mask R-CNN for Object Detection and Segmentation"

 *Modifying the original matterport/Mask_RCNN repo and made it so that instead of putting out class labels, it puts out floating point numbers*